Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won in 11, or 44%, of the 25 contests they have been named as odds-on underdogs this year.
+- The Marlins have been victorious in 12, or 46.2%, of the 26 contests they have been chosen as underdogs in this season.

-- Miami has a record of 2-4 when it's set as an underdog of +145 or more by sportsbooks this season.
+- Miami has a record of 8-9, a 47.1% win rate, when it's set as an underdog of +110 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Marlins have a 40.8% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Marlins have a 47.6% chance of pulling out a win.

 - The Marlins have yet play a game with a spread this season.